jarviscanada/jarvis_data_eng_TarekDjeddi/linux_sql/README.md

 1. Setup GitHub using Git.
 2. Install Docker and Provision a PSQL instance.
 3. Create a ddl.sql script that will create two tables: a table for host hardware specification data and the second table for resource usage data.
-4. Create host_info.sh and host_usage.sh scripts for extracting hardware specification data and resource usages data respectively and then store them is the PostgreSQL database tables.
+4. Create host_info.sh and host_usage.sh scripts for extracting hardware specification data and resource usage data respectively and then store them in the PostgreSQL database tables.
-5. Continuously collect usage data by using Crontab to excute the host_usage.sh script every minute.
+5. Continuously collect usage data by using Crontab to execute the host_usage.sh script every minute.
 6. Write SQL Queries that group hosts by CPU number and memory size (GROUP BY), calculate the percentage average used memory over 5 minute intervals where used memory = total memory - free memory (Aggregate functions and create round function), and detect host failures (Aggregate functions).

 # Architecture